Songmu/action-push-to-another-repository/README.md

 - Configurable source and destination directories
 - Custom commit messages with template variables
 - Support for different destination branches
+- Creates signed commits when using GitHub App tokens

 ## Usage